 General PiLA and Fellowship

 PiLA Fellows gain valuable and unique international professional experience while making important contributions to sustainable, equitable development efforts throughout the hemisphere.
-To learn more about PiLA Fellows’ impact on the communities where they work and the PiLA Fellowship’s impact on the lives of its fellows, please visit our blog and Alumni Association newsletter.
-We also invite you to like us on Facebook and follow us on Instagram.
+To learn more about PiLA Fellows’ impact on the communities where they work and the PiLA Fellowship’s impact on the lives of its fellows, please visit our blog.
+We also invite you to like us on Facebook and follow us on LinkedIn and Instagram.

 Some PiLA Fellows serve with their partner placements for the second year as Senior Fellows or are hired by our partners after completing their year of service.
 PiLA Alumni have gone on to a range of graduate and career pursuits (masters and doctoral programs, law, medicine, business), often internationally oriented.
 PiLA Alumni also are invited to participate in Alumni Association and Fellows Advisory Committee activities and are an important advisory and financial resource for the organization.